American Egg Board: Hampton Creek campaign

 In September 2015, the AEB was investigated regarding their actions of paid advocacy against Hampton Creek, a company marketing vegan egg substitutes and Just Mayo, a mayonnaise substitute which uses pea protein as an emulsifier in place of eggs.

 In September 2015, a Freedom of Information request by Ryan Shapiro had revealed a number of cases where the government-controlled AEB had engaged in a systematic paid advocacy campaign targeting Hampton Creek.
 The AEB paid food bloggers to post articles containing the group's talking points regarding eggs, targeted personalities and websites that had posted articles covering the company in a positive manner, and purchased keyword advertising on Google Search to display advertisements on searches for Hampton Creek or its founder Josh Tetrick, among other actions.
 AEB chief executive Joanne Ivy stated at one point that Hampton Creek was a "crisis and major threat to the future."
 She suggested, in remarks that were later claimed to be jokes, to have a murder-for-hire plot initiated against Tetrick.
 These actions violate USDA policies, which disallow advertising by its marketing boards that are "deemed disparaging to another commodity."
 The USDA stated in a report that AEB staff “will be required to complete additional training regarding proper email etiquette and ethics.”

-As a result of the Hampton Creek scandal, the chief executive of the board, Joanne Ivy, took early retirement.
+As a result of the Hampton Creek scandal, Joanne Ivy, the chief executive of the board, took early retirement.